Effective Date: March 15, 2023

 5.2 Notwithstanding the other provisions of this Section 5, we may retain your personal data where such retention is necessary for compliance with applicable law, or in order to protect your vital interests or the vital interests of another natural person.

-7.1 In this Section 7, we have summarized the rights that you may have as a resident of the European Union under EU data protection law.
+6.1 In this Section 7, we have summarized the rights that you may have as a resident of the European Union or United Kingdom under EU and UK data protection laws.

 (a) the right to access;